 Dubai really is getting better for public transport.
 On our first visit taxi was pretty much the only option, but now there is the Metro, the buses and down around the Dubai Marina and the Jumeirah Palm there is a tram.
-These are all build with walkways and ariconditioned spaces (including bus shelters!) to make using them in summer still possible.
+These are all built with walkways and airconditioned spaces (including bus shelters!) to make using them in summer still possible.

 Hilton Garden Inn Dubai Mall of the Emirates

 6A Street,P.O.
 Box 393971.
 Dubai Al Barsha, Al Barsha, Dubai, United Arab Emirates

 Ibis Mall of the Emirates

 Sheikh Zayed Road, Al Barsha, near Mall of Emirates, Al Barsha, Dubai, United Arab Emirates